Kishore-15072004/PHYSICAL_ASSESSMENT/Upgraded_model/README.md

 ### ✅ Why Selected

-* Learns from residual errors
+* High predictive power with the ability to model subtle performance variations.
-* High predictive power
+* Works well with heterogeneous data and can incorporate categorical features via one‑hot encoding or target encoding.
-* Captures subtle performance variations
+* Can be trained in a staged fashion, enabling early stopping when dealing with streaming data.

 ---